vinceq-usgs/manual-dyfi4/html/_sources/technical-guide.rst.txt

 Earthquake events
 .................

-TODO
+DYFI maintains its own database table of earthquake events.
+An external mechanism is required to populate this database and trigger the DYFI process after an earthquake.

+In the event table, each earthquake is described by a separate row.
 The event data is described below.

 =====================  =========================================================================
 Column                 Description